topxeq/gox/README.md

 ### Basic script with GUI

-A simple calculator with GUI(OPENGL is required).
+A simple calculator with GUI(OPENGL is required) in Anko engine.

 ```
 var gui = import("gui")